endor/karhu/ARTICLE.md

 ### Caching objects for offline editing

 This is the most central and complex part of the application.
-All objects need to be cached beforehand so that in case we are offline they can be correctly sorted, paginated and filtered.
-There needs to be a queue for all actions being done before the objects are cached, so that those actions can be applied to the objects once they are cached.
-Then there needs to be a second queue that is filled once we actually are offline, so that when we are back online, everything that was done offline can be patched through to the backend.
+All objects need to be cached ahead of time so that once we are offline they can be correctly sorted, paginated and filtered.
+There needs to be a queue for all actions being done before the objects are cached, so that those actions can be applied to the objects as soon as they are cached.
+There also needs to be a second queue that is filled once we actually are offline, so that when we are back online, everything that was done offline can be patched through to the backend.

 There are several issues that need to be addressed outside of the already complicated caching and queuing process.
-One, for example, is that when an object is created when offline, it cannot be updated or deleted without further code because it does not have an id.
+For example, when an object is created when offline, it cannot be updated or deleted without further code because it does not have an id.
 I worked around that for now by simply disallowing those actions for objects created while offline.
 Another issue was that categories created while offline cannot be used for creating products; here again the reason being that they do not have an id yet.
 I simply do not display those categories in the list of available categories for creating a product.
 Some of those problems might be solved by working with temporary ids and by rearranging the offline queue.

-In addition, the available partials definitely need to be cached.
-This can either be done through a cache manifest as defined in HTML5 if the targeted browser group supports it, or simply through loading the partials and putting them into the local storage.
+In addition, the available partials and template need to be cached.
+This can either be done through a cache manifest as defined in HTML5 if the targeted browser group supports it, or simply through loading the partials and putting them into local storage.
 This is quite simple with Sammy.js and looks something like this:

     context.load('templates/products/index.mustache', {cache: true});

 ## Conclusion

-All of the requirements for the example application were implemented.
+At this point, all of the requirements for the example application were implemented.
 With enough time one could also handle the issues mentioned above.
-Tasks like authentication, internationalization and handling business logic need to be done independent of the frameworks and libraries, which are really just a starting point.
+Tasks like authentication, internationalization and handling business logic need to be coded independent of the frameworks and libraries, which are really just a starting point.

-If you always test the code of the application and try to pay attention to structure cleanly separating different parts of the application, writing JavaScript applications ready for production that can continue to evolve is in my opinion possible and a goal well worth investing in.
-Getting started is easy, however it is important to keep checking for a clean code base and refactoring if necessary.
-If these requirements are met, JavaScript gives you the opportunity to write very elegant applications and solutions.
+If you always write tests and pay attention to the structure of the application, writing JavaScript production-ready applications that can continue to evolve is, in my opinion, possible and a goal well worth investing in.
+Getting started is easy, however, it is important to keep checking for a clean code base and refactoring if necessary.
+If these requirements are met, JavaScript gives you the opportunity to write very elegant and maintainable applications.

 The code of the example application can be found on [codeplex]().
 Other starting points for getting a better understanding of the subject are the documentations of the aforementioned libraries and frameworks, other example applications and, of course, JavaScript books.